Pop Culture Madness!

 "If we lose freedom here, there is no place to escape to.
 This is the last stand on Earth."

-Billy Graham, after watching the Beatles on the Ed Sullivan Show, said that the Beatles were "a passing phase" and "symptoms of the uncertainty of the times and the confusion about us."
+After watching the Beatles on the Ed Sullivan Show, Billy Graham said that the Beatles were “a passing phase” and “symptoms of the uncertainty of the times and the confusion about us.”

-After watching Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb, Daniel Ellsberg, who had been a RAND analyst and a consultant at the Defense Department, turned to his colleague and said, "That was a documentary!"
+After watching Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb, Daniel Ellsberg, a RAND analyst and a consultant at the Defense Department, turned to his colleague and said, “That was a documentary!”

 1964 Pop Culture History

-The first person to register for the first comics con, held in New York in 1964, was George R.R.
-Martin.
+George R.R.
+Martin was the first person to register for the first Comics convention in New York in 1964.

 Swedish journalist exhibited paintings done by a chimpanzee under the name Pierre Brassau.
 The journalist was testing whether critics could tell the difference between true avant-garde modern artwork and a chimp's work.
 They could not, and in fact, praised the works.

-The modern version of the Hippocratic Oath was written in 1964 by a man named Louis Lasagna.
+The modern version of the Hippocratic Oath was written in 1964 by Louis Lasagna.

-William Fullingim's marriage to Nancy Watson lasted for almost 85 years.
-They got married in 1879 (when William was 24 and Nancy was 18) and remained married until Nancy's death at age 103 in 1964.
+William Fullingim’s marriage to Nancy Watson lasted for almost 85 years.
+They married in 1879 (when William was 24 and Nancy was 18) and remained married until Nancy died at age 103 in 1964.
 William died the next year at age 110.

-Robert Moog develops his first electronic music synthesizer.
-RCA created the first music sythesizer in 1953.
+Robert Moog developed his first electronic music synthesizer.
+RCA created the first music synthesizer in 1953.

 Stephen Spielberg directed his first feature film, Firelight (1964), which was released at his local cinema.
 It was shot on a budget of $500, and took $501 at the box office, giving the film an official profit of $1